 Terrain models have been one of Scan Survey’s core areas ever since the early 90’s.
 In close collaboration with our clients, we can deliver high quality, unsurpassed foundations that can be used for engineering, mass calculation, and visualization.
 Generation of the models is facilitated by efficient production runs that are easily able to combine data from various instruments.
-Measurements with total stations, terrestrial scanning, vehicular scanning, backpack scanning, sonar, and drones are but a few of the data sources that can be collected into a seamless terrain model.
+Measurements with total stations, terrestrial scanning, vehicular scanning, backpack scanning, sonar, and drones are but a few of the data sources that can be collected into a seamless digital terrain model.
 The model is not only important for effective engineering, but prevents mistakes, misunderstandings, and disagreements in the building process.

 In other words, modern society builds things twice; first digitally, thereafter in reality.
 Terrain models are the digital model’s foundation – should a mistake be made it will be made twice, first digitally and then again during the physical building process.
 With a good terrain model the engineering process becomes more effective, mistakes are avoided, and costly mistakes during the building process are a thing of the past.